cacophony-wj/licentia_black/PITCHGUIDE.md

 # READ ME!!!
 Extremely Important!!!

-## The following guide should only be followed if you are attempting to install LICENTIA PITCH.
-It is useless for all other versions.
+## The following guide should only be used if you are installing the Licentia BETA.
+It is useless for the main profile.**

 ### The Lover's Lab downloader is broken.